area/osx-wiiu-gcc-adapter/README.md

 This installs three components.

 ##A launchagent
 This is installed to `/Library/LaunchAgents/com.area.gamecubeAdapter.plist`.
 This causes the userspace driver to start every time the adapter is plugged it.
 The userspace driver exits when the adapter is unplugged.
+Only one adapter is supported for now.

 ##The userspace driver
 The userspace driver and its supporting frameworks are installed to `/Applications/wiiu-gcc-adapter`.
 This is the program that actually interprets the data received by the adapter and maps it onto fake HID controllers.